 What Happens if a Cat Eats a Venus Flytrap?

-If your cat starts nosing around a Venus flytrap, there’s a good chance that she’ll trigger one of the flytrap heads.
-These heads snap shut when something touches the inside of them, and a cat’s nose or whiskers might set it off.
+If your cat starts nosing around a Venus flytrap, there’s a good chance that they’ll trigger one of the flytrap heads.
+These heads snap shut when something touches the inside of them several times, and a cat’s nose or whiskers might set it off.
 If that does happen, don’t worry about your cat.
 The heads are quite small, only about an inch across, and don’t have sharp teeth or a strong grip.
-They are meant to trap bugs, so your cat will likely pull her whiskers, nose, or paw straight out.
+They are meant to trap bugs, so your cat will likely pull their whiskers, nose, or paw straight out.

 Discouraging Cats from Eating House Plants

 Even though Venus flytraps aren’t poisonous, you probably don’t want your cat eating them.
 Flytraps are delicate plants that require precise conditions to grow, and being damaged by a cat won’t help their chances.
 If you want to discourage your cat from eating the flytrap, consider moving it to a higher place where your cat can’t reach it easily or planting it in a hanging pot.

 You can also use a glass or plastic cover over your flowerpot to keep your cat out of the plant.

 Even though it’s not fun to see your cat get into houseplants if your cat eats Venus flytraps, you don’t have to worry about them.
 These plants might look scary, but they won’t hurt your cat, and they aren’t poisonous when ingested, so they are pretty safe to keep around cats.

 - Are There Wild Cats in South Carolina?
 What You Need to Know

 - Do Cats Eat Bugs & Insects?
 Nutrition Facts & FAQ (Vet Answer)